looak/Gambit/README.md

 Dev Blog
 =====
 ### (2017-9-17)
+#### En Passant
+	not really, but I can now move around my king. :) Also within the limits of what a king can do.
+The feedback is poor in my console application but that is OK for now.

 #### Sister visiting
 	...so maybe I'll work a bit later.
 Got the console visualization going, next step will be to make the king move around.